vmware/vmware-aria-operations-integration-sdk/docs/get_started.md

      `New Adapter`: Creates methods, minimal comments, and code necessary to implement test connection, collection, adapter definition, and endpoints logic.

+???+ note

-     Select **Sample Adapter** if you are following along the walkthrough.
+     If you are following along the *Get Started*, select **Sample Adapter**.
-     For complete documentation of the `mp-init` tool including an overview of its output, see the [MP Initialization Tool Documentation](references/mp-init.md).
+     For complete documentation of the `mp-init` tool, including an overview of its output, see the [MP Initialization Tool Documentation](references/mp-init.md).

 ### Project Templates